 At December 31, 2014, we had federal and California tax net operating loss carryforwards of approximately \$671.9 million and \$888.7 million, respectively.
-Our federal tax loss carryforwards begin to expire in 2023.
-Our California tax loss carryforwards began to expire in 2014.
+Our federal tax loss carryforwards began to expire in 2014.
 At December 31, 2014, we also had federal and California research and development tax credit carryforwards of approximately \$86.0 million and \$34.5 million, respectively.
 Our Federal research and development tax credit carryforwards began expiring in 2004 and will continue to expire unless we use them prior to expiration.
 Our California research and development tax credit carryforwards are available indefinitely.
-In 2009, we had a substantial amount of taxable income and we used a portion of our Federal NOL carryforwards to reduce our federal income taxes.
-We did not use any of our California NOL carryforwards to offset our state taxes in 2009 because California suspended the use of NOL carryforwards for 2009.
+In 2009, we had a substantial amount of taxable income and we used a portion of our Federal NOL carryforwards for 2009.
 As a result, our Federal NOL carryforwards are lower than our California NOL carryforwards.